 How will a Police Facility change my property taxes?

-This depends largely on the final facility design, selected location, and future construction costs.
+This depends on the final facility design and future construction costs.
 Any tax backed borrowing for a Police Facility is also dependent on voter approval.
 However, the existing Fire Station can be used as a “for instance” of possible financial impacts.

 Isn’t Affordable Housing a more urgent need?

-Increasing affordable housing options in Hood River has been a persistent challenge and top tier goal for City Leadership.
+Increasing affordable housing in Hood River has been a persistent challenge and top tier goal for City Leadership.
 City efforts to address affordable housing date back to at least the 1990s (Res.
 92-07).
 The most recent efforts are guided by the strategies outlined in the 2015 Housing Needs Analysis, updated in 2019.
-Strategies include regulating short-term rentals, increasing land use efficiency through code amendments, and developing affordable housing.
+Strategies include regulating short-term rentals, increasing land use efficiency through Housing Code Updates, and developing affordable housing.

 Affordable housing and adequate police facilities are not necessarily an “either/or” choice.
 The City has committed to promoting local affordable housing options.
 A future question for voters is if the community also wants its first ever purpose-built Police Facility.

-Hood River is already a safe city, how will a dedicated Police Facility improve services?
+Hood River is already a safe city, how will a purpose-built Police Facility improve services?

 Hood River’s Police Officers will keep residents and visitors safe under any circumstance.
-The question is whether their facility is an obstacle to overcome or an asset that assists Officers in their duties.
-The Hood River Police Department has operated in a series of generic office spaces for as long as records exist.
+The question for the Hood River community is whether their police facility is an obstacle to overcome, or an asset that assists, Officers in their duties.
+The Hood River Police Department has operated in a series of generic office spaces since at least the 1970s.
 Similar to a doctor in a hospital, chef in a kitchen, or teacher in a classroom, policing is a specialized field that benefits from a purpose-built facility.
 Modern policing facilities support effective policing in some of the following ways: